AdaCore/ada_language_server/doc/Getting-Started.md

 ### Current project file configuration

 It's important to configure the current project file setting.
-The easiest way to do this is to run the `Ada: Open Project File` command from the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac OS) and browse to and select `hello_world.gpr`.
+The easiest way to do this is to run the `Ada: Open Project...` command from the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac OS) and browse to and select `hello_world.gpr`.
 This sets the `ada.projectFile` setting for you and reloads the project.

 Alternatively, you can set it manually: open **Settings View** with menu **File** > **Preferences** > **Settings**